Search

 About the Author

-DAN KENNEDY is an associate professor in the School of Journalism at Northeastern University in Boston and a panelist on WGBH-TV’s Beat the Press.
+Dan Kennedy is an associate professor in the School of Journalism at Northeastern University in Boston and a panelist on WGBH-TV’s Beat the Press.
 He was a reporter and media analyst at the Boston Phoenix for eleven years and a featured media columnist for the Guardian for five years.
 He writes on the news media for WGBHNews.org, the Nieman Journalism Lab, and other publications, as well as the blog Media Nation.
 He is the author of The Wired City.

-Other Recent Titles
+Other Relevant Titles